DeyanTucev/DeyanTucev/README.md

 - 👋 Hi, I’m @DeyanTucev
-- 👀 I’m interested in womans
+- 👀 I’m interested in woman
 - 🌱 I’m currently learning Programation
 - 💞️ I’m looking to collaborate on fun projects
 - 📫 How to reach me : talk to me
 - 😄 Pronouns: He/him/...
-- ⚡ Fun fact: I'm stupid
+- ⚡ Fun fact: I'm silly and stupid and kinda shy

 <!---
 DeyanTucev/DeyanTucev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.